datacamp/tutorial/README.md

 An HTML file results that features an in-browser R editor with a session attached to it, where you can experiment.

 ![html_file](https://s3.amazonaws.com/assets.datacamp.com/img/github/content-engineering-repos/tutorial_fiddle.png)

+Notice that the option `self_contained: false` is used.
+That way, always the latest version of the DataCamp Light JS library is fetched when the document is opened.
+If `self_contained: true`, the version of the JS library at 'knit time' is baked into the HTML document.
+This can cause backwards compatibility issues.

 ### Coding challenges